mihaela-cotos/c-battleship/README.md

 ## Tools

 In ***planes.c*** are stored the implemented functions for drawing each type of planes by their size and direction, also the functions to detect the obstacles.

+## Build

+You can run this program on your machine using make build command.

+You can find some input samples in utils/.